kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

       version: "2"
 ```

-If a distributed Universal control plane is used, the service tag has no such limitation.
+If a multi-zone Universal control plane is used, the service tag has no such limitation.

-And to consume the distributed service from Universal deployment, where the application will use `http://localhost:20012`.
+And to consume the distributed service from a Universal deployment, where the application will use `http://localhost:20012`.

 ```yaml
 type: Dataplane